VeriNum/LAProof/How-to-document.md

 3.  `make html` creates all the Coqdoc output in the html/ directory.
 Browse and review these local files and edit the .v files until this looks the way you want it.

 4.  `make publish` sends all those html files (including index.html if you have edited it) to the Github pages site at https://verinum.org/LAProof/.
 The way it does this is by committing them to the special gh-pages branch of this repo, which contains _only_ a docs directory with those HTML files.
+After you do `make publish`, it will take several minutes before the changes appear at verinum.org/LAProof.

 5. Don't forget to git-commit and git-push all your changes in the main branch (or whatever branch you're working in).